-IoT in healthcare is helpful at different phases of patient and healthcare system interaction.
-The first phase begins when the patient make their call to the hospital for booking appointments or directly visiting the hospital in case of emergencies.
+IoT in the healthcare industry proves instrumental in streamlining different phases of patient and healthcare system interaction.
+The first phase begins when the patient calls the hospital to book appointments or directly visit the hospital in case of emergencies.

-From then on, real-time monitoring of patient’s condition to intelligent medical devices connected to a smartphone application, healthcare providers can get required health data that a physician can use to analyze the patient’s condition and plan better treatment.
+From then on, real-time monitoring of a patient’s condition to intelligent medical devices connected to a smartphone application, healthcare providers can get the necessary health data that a physician can use to analyze the patient’s condition and plan better treatment.

 Take a look at how it works.